 Harvesting Failure

 We have to build-up our capacity for failure the way a Fax Machine sales person does.
 They have faith that they can convert clients back to fax machines from email.
 Now I’m not celebrating their lack of foresight in trying to peddle an obsolete piece of equipment.
 But instead I’m suggesting that we try to emulate their unshakable resolve in the face of imminent failure.
-We know that life’s trial and error paradox is a numbers game and failure occupy the lion’s share of the pie chart.
+We know that life’s trial and error paradox is a numbers game and failure occupies the lion’s share of the pie chart.
 Failure is unavoidable.
-We need to make peace with them.
+We need to make peace with it.
 We learn from them, celebrate them, improve from them and know that with each failure, we are one step closer to a success.